spxbhuhb/adaptive/doc/doc-main/doc/guides/ai training.md

 The documentation system compiles all available information into a dataset for AI training.

-The `grove-doc:compileAdaptiveDocumentation` Gradle task performs this compilation and puts the results in the `build/adaptive/doc` directory (under the repository root).
+The `aaa:doc` and `grove-doc:compileAdaptiveDocumentation` Gradle tasks perform this compilation and put the results in the `build/adaptive/doc` directory (under the repository root).

 The `merged` directory contains the datasets for training.